 It's possible that you will know the peer listener who answers the phone.
 If that is the case, before you share any information about why you have called, you and the peer listener can decide together whether it is comfortable to meet with each other.
 If you decide it is not, the peer listener will call the other peer on call and ask her or him to meet with you instead.

 So you don't talk to other students about what I tell you, but what about staff?
 Do you keep everything private?

 We may talk with someone else about what you have shared with us if we feel that there exists a threat to someone's safety.
 Depending on the type and urgency of the situation, we will reach out to a staff member who we believe, based on our training, can best help.
 This has been a very uncommon circumstance, but if it does arise, we will both inform you beforehand and will provide you options as to when, how, and with whom we move forward.
 We are NOT mandated reporters for Title IX purposes; we will only share non-identifying information for the purposes of Clery crime statistics.

 How can I become a peer listener?

-The application process for new peer listeners begins right around October of each year.
-Students are selected at that time to be invited to our intensive training, which is held the week before the spring semester begins.
-If you would like more information about the program, application process, or training, contact Cynthia Terry, college chaplain, firstname.lastname@example.org, 410.337.6048.
+The application process for new peer listeners begins around the middle of each semester.
+There is an on-line application and a group interview.
+Students are selected at that time to be invited to our intensive training, which is held prior to or at the beginning of the next semester.